 It’s Easier to Recover if you Feel Motivated

-People recover from eating disorders using all sorts of methods and techniques.
+People recover from bulimia, anorexia, and binge eating disorder using all sorts of methods and techniques.
 What worked for me can basically be boiled down to plain, old fashioned behavior modification, using classic tools like setting goals, rewarding progress, and slowly shaping behaviors until they began producing desired results.
 Habit formation.
 I believe this approach works brilliantly when people can turn the process into a game and make it fun.
 And therein lies one of the biggest challenges in my approach, one I face with clients repeatedly: How can people get excited about shaping a new future if they’re stubbornly attached to the past?

 Because I was attached to the past, I postponed everything, telling myself that I’d do all the things I wanted to do once I was satisfied with the number on the scale, the contents of my fridge, the contour of my cheekbone, and my ability to never, ever – God forbid – eat a pack of Oreos after a stressful family get-together.
 The problem with this mindset is that it not only robs you of joy, but it isn’t very motivating.

 I landed upon the importance of identity reconstruction in recovery thanks to a dear friend I met eons ago in an eating disorder support group I attended in my early 20’s.
 I had recently gained a significant amount of weight over the course of 12 months.
 Unbeknownst to me at the time, both the low and high weights were numbers I would never again see on the scale, and I would have felt better if I’d known that.
 But all I could think about at the time was how heavy I was and how terrified I was of gaining yet more.